ModGardenEvent/website/src/content/blog/garden_timeline.md

 You may also use this phase to see what others are making.

-Registration is open for the first two weeks after a theme is announced, this seeps into the development phase.
+Registration is open during this phase and the development phase.

 ## The Development Phase

-**Timeframe: 42 days/6 weeks**
+**Timeframe: 56 days/8 weeks**

 The development phase is where participants will create their mods.
 Do whatever it takes within the timeframe.
 You are allowed to submit multiple.